Withdrawal Guide

 Zyn Headaches

 Headaches can come from nicotine withdrawal, sleep disruption, dehydration, caffeine changes, or jaw tension from constantly replacing the pouch habit.
 Start with water, food, and rest before assuming the headache means you need nicotine.
+For a focused checklist, use the Zyn headaches relief guide.

 "Zyn Gut" Issues

 Some users feel constipation, bloating, or reflux when they cut back because nicotine was part of their digestive rhythm.
 Fiber, water, walking after meals, and a steadier eating schedule usually help more than swinging between heavy use and zero use.
+If stomach symptoms are your main problem, start with Zyn stomach issues.

 Irritability ("Nicotine Rage")